IntelEdisonDemoDay/iotkit-comm-js/doc/tutorials/service.md

 specification is enough to let iotkit-comm know how to send messages.
 The underlying communication details are handled by *communication plugins*; in this case, the communication plugin (`service.comm`) is an instance of the `zmqreqrep` plugin.
-More on communication plugins later, but for now, it is enough to understand that all communication plugins provide functions like `send` and `sendTo`.
-The main difference between the various communication plugins is *how* the `send` and `sendTo` happen (e.g. different packet format and headers).
+More on communication plugins later, but for now, it is enough to understand that all communication plugins provide functions like `send`.
+The main difference between the various communication plugins is *how* the `send` happen (e.g. different packet format and headers).
 Note that iotkit-comm comes bundled with a few default communication plugins, but its also easy to write your own if necessary.

 #### Run the service